FNBUBBLES420-ORG/readme.md/readme.md

 # FNBUBBLES420-ORG

 🌟 **Welcome to FNBUBBLES420-ORG!** 🌟
-Empowering Gamers, Streamers, and Developers to Make a Difference!
+Empowering Gamers, Streamers to Make a Difference!

 ---

 ## 🎯 Mission

-At FNBUBBLES420-ORG, our mission is to create an inclusive and supportive community where gamers, streamers, and developers can thrive.
+At FNBUBBLES420-ORG, our mission is to create an inclusive and supportive community where gamers, streamers.
 We focus on helping individuals with disabilities, mental health challenges, and those on the autism spectrum by providing resources, support, and opportunities to engage in proactive gaming and development.

 ## 💡 What We Do

 - **Support for Disabled Gamers:** Offering tools and resources to help disabled gamers achieve their potential.
 - **Mental Health Advocacy:** Promoting mental well-being through gaming and community support.
 - **Inclusive Community Building:** Fostering a space where everyone is welcome, regardless of background or ability.
-- **Development Resources:** Providing coding tutorials, workshops, and collaboration opportunities for developers of all levels.
+- `Coming Soon` **Development Resources:** Providing coding tutorials, workshops, and collaboration opportunities for developers of all levels.

 ## 🚀 Get Involved

 We believe in the power of community, and there are many ways to get involved with FNBUBBLES420-ORG:

-- **Join Our Discord:** Connect with like-minded individuals on our [Discord server](https://discord.fnbubbles420.org).
+- **Join Our Discord:** Connect with like-minded individuals on our [Discord server](https://discord.fnbubbles420.org/invite).
 - **Contribute to Our Projects:** Explore our open-source projects and contribute your skills to help others.
 - **Participate in Events:** Stay tuned for upcoming live events, workshops, and community challenges on our [Twitch channel](https://www.twitch.tv/fnbubbles420org).
 - **Spread the Word:** Share our mission on social media using our tags: